mohammadzainabbas/data-mining-project/README.md

 - buses.html, shows plots of buses against time.

 ## Agenda
-- Share what we have done till now.
+- Share what we have done till now. (done)

 ### Minutes of the meeting
 ### Task 1 & 2)